goughy12/Get-GithubRelease/README.md

 ## Parameters

 ```
--Repo <string>
-The GitHub repository in the format "owner/repo".
+-Repo <string>     The GitHub repository in the format "owner/repo".

--List
-When provided, lists all GitHub release tags and available assets, then exits.
+-List              When provided, lists all GitHub release tags and available assets, then exits.

--Asset <string>
-Default: "*"
-The asset name or wildcard pattern to download.
+-Asset <string>    The asset name or wildcard pattern to download.
+(Default: "*")

 -ReleaseTag <string>
 Default: "latest"